Nexus-Mods/NexusMods.MnemonicDB/docs/IndexFormat.md

 like a serious tradeoff, chances are that an application will dereference the database, use a snapshot, then go back and get an updated copy of the database, releasing the old snapshot.
 Going backwards in time is a rare operation, but supported.

+Attributes can be labeled as `noHistory`, in which case, when they are evicted from the `current` index, they are simply discarded.
+This is useful for attributes that are not important to keep a history of, but have a high rate of change, such as a "last seen" timestamp.

 ### Why is history slower?

 The historical indexes are slower because they contain stale data.
 When queried, the historical indexes must scan over all